lancseszterr/Golem/README.md

 Golem
 ---
-These are not professionally made configs, scripts, etc...
+These are not professionally made configs, playbooks, etc...
 These are just what I use for my Homelab.